 If the prior claim(s) file is paper and the file was exhibited, HO staff will add to the pending claim(s) file only the exhibit list, ALJ decision, and any appeal documents from the prior claim(s) file.
 The ALJ will then reference the relied upon information in the decision using the prior exhibit numbers.

 If the prior claim(s) file is paper, the original copies of documents must be returned to the appropriate section of the prior claim(s) file after they are photocopied.
 The prior claim(s) file remains the official record of the prior claim(s).

 E. Providing the Claimant an Opportunity to Review Prior Claim(s) File

 As explained in HALLEX I-2-1-35, a claimant and appointed representative, if any, have the right to examine material that constitutes or will constitute the evidence of record.
 Any information on which the ALJ relies from a prior claim(s) file will be added to the record (as described in subsection D above) and will be made available to the claimant and appointed representative, if any, for review.

-If the information is added to the record after the hearing, the ALJ must proffer the information using usual procedures in HALLEX I-2-7-30.
+If the information is added to the record after the hearing, the ALJ must proffer the information using procedures in HALLEX I-2-7-30.

 An ALJ does not have an obligation to provide a claimant an opportunity to review a prior claim(s) file if the ALJ does not rely on any information from the prior claim(s) file.
 However, when the ALJ has decided the prior claim(s) file is not necessary for a full review of the pending case, and a claimant or appointed representative requests to review the prior claim(s) file, the ALJ will generally grant the request if it is administratively efficient to do so and the prior claim(s) file is available.
-In cases where it is possible and more efficient to do so, HO staff may provide a CD copy of a prior claim(s) file to the claimant or appointed representative, if any.
+In cases where it is possible and more efficient to do so, HO staff may provide a compact disc copy of a prior claim(s) file to the claimant or appointed representative, if any.

 F. Decision Requirements